How to Fight Fraud With Security Intelligence

-Editor’s Note: Over the next several months, we’re sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the seventh chapter, “Threat Intelligence for Fraud Prevention.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: Over the next several weeks, we’re sharing excerpts from the second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at chapter eight, “Threat Intelligence for Fraud Prevention.”
+To read the entire chapter, download your free copy of the handbook today.

 Much like overpriced movie tickets and the ubiquity of high-fructose corn syrup in processed food, regular data breaches have become another disappointingly common aspect of life in the modern world.
 On December 3, 2018, the popular question-and-answer website Quora announced a data breach that may have resulted in the exposure of the personal information of as many as 100 million users.
 That breach is coming just days after hotel chain Marriott revealed that the personal information of up to 500 million guests had been stolen in data breaches that had gone undetected for years.